ut-amrl/plunder/particleFilter/README.md

 - **state_traj** - the observed state sequence, or demonstration
 - **asp_pf** - the desired ASP to use
 - **init_pf** - a desired initial high-level action distribution.
 Defaults to a uniformly random distribution.
 - **obs_likelihood_pf** - the desired function to convert low-level actions to their log-likelihood.
-Defaults to a normal distribution around the motor model output
+Defaults to a normal distribution around the motor model output.
+Editable in *system.h* in the main project folder.

 Outputs:
 - set of high-level action sequences, an estimate for the high-level action distribution at each time step